 Despite its central location and the fact that Hamburg is Germany’s second largest city, it is still not the most attractive tourist city for Norwegians.
 When they visit the country, many Norwegians choose destinations further south, although Hamburg can also offer everything from historical architecture to museums and beautiful green areas.
-The city is also Europe’s second largest port city and consequently has a lot of exciting things to offer when it comes to seafood.
+According to Abbreviation Finder, the city of Hamburg is also Europe’s second largest port city and consequently has a lot of exciting things to offer when it comes to seafood.

 Recommended hotels in Hamburg